Air Conditioner Repair Checklist

 If you’re using a smart thermostat, like one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If you’re still having problems, contact us at 803-220-0761 for assistance.

 Your cooling equipment probably has a shut-down lever by its outdoor unit.
 This switch is commonly in a metal box attached to your home.
-If your equipment has recently been maintained, the device may have inadvertently been left in the “off” setting.
+If your equipment has recently been maintained, the device may have inadvertently been turned off.

 Overflowing Condensate Drain Pan